 Getting Started with MaxTAF

-Getting started with MaxTAF Cloud has been designed to be as smooth as possible.
+Getting Started with MaxTAF has been designed to be as smooth as possible.

 - A working computer with internet access